-In service to the legal community, Judge Nance lectured to lawyers at the Institute of Continuing Legal Education, and has lectured to law students at Cooley Law and the University of Michigan Law School.
-Active in various bar associations, she served as a Board Member for the D. Augustus Straker Bar Association, was selected to serve on the Oakland County Bar Association Judicial Candidates Committee, and has been a long-serving member of the Adoption subcommittee of the Family Law Division of the Michigan State Bar Association.
-Prior to taking the bench Judge Nance was appointed to serve on the Michigan State Bar Character & Fitness Committee which reviews the suitability of law graduates seeking to obtain a license to practice in Michigan.
+Currently a member of the Michigan State Bar Association, the Michigan District Judges Association, the Oakland County District Judges Association, The Association of Black Judges of Michigan, the Wolverine Bar Association, the Straker Bar Association and the Women Lawyers Association of Michigan.
+In service to the legal community, Judge Nance lectured to lawyers at the Institute of Continuing Legal Education, and new lawyers at the Oakland County Bar Association.
+She has also lectured to students at Cooley Law and the University of Michigan Law School.
+She served as a Board Member for the D. Augustus Straker Bar Association, served on the Oakland County Bar Association Judicial Candidates Committee, and was a long-serving member of the Adoption subcommittee of the Family Law Division of the Michigan State Bar Association.
+Judge Nance was elected by her peers to serve as President of the Association of Black Judges of Michigan for 2016-2017.

 Judge Nance has lived in Southfield for over 30 years.
-She remains active in the community and looks forward to a term of continuing service.
+She is a member of Alpha Kappa Alpha Sorority Incorporated, and a parish member at Our Lady Queen of Martyrs Catholic Church in Beverly Hills and Sacred Heart Catholic Church in Detroit.
+Judge Debra Nance remains active in the community and looks forward to a term of continuing service.